Cloud-Recon/Azure-Blog/_drafts/azure-route-server.md

 This is where the old-school networking mindset really collides with cloud.

 In Azure, your “next hop” could be in a completely different subnet.
 It might even be in a completely different *availability zone*.
 There’s no physical router in the middle that sees the packet and chooses a path.
-Instead, the **Azure fabric (the underlying SDN platform)** looks at metadata — route tables, NSGs, service tags, and BGP announcements — and decides where the packet goes.
+Instead, the **Azure fabric (the underlying SDN platform)** looks at metadata, route tables, NSGs, service tags, and BGP announcements and decides where the packet goes.

 And that decision needs to be **instructed explicitly**.
 If you want traffic to pass through a firewall in a different subnet before hitting the internet?
 You don’t patch cables or configure OSPF, you write a UDR.
 It’s the Azure-native way of injecting logic into a topology that doesn’t physically exist.